US College Enrollment Decline – 2026 Facts & Figures

 What Does the Enrollment Cliff Mean for Prospective Students?

 What does all of this mean for the immediate future of prospective students?
-Generally speaking, the predicted enrollment cliff likely will not translate into higher admission rates this year.
-This is particularly true at the most competitive schools.
-Likewise, tuition increases will proceed regardless of the upcoming enrollment cliff.
+Generally speaking, the enrollment cliff has not translated into higher admission rates at the most competitive schools.
+The Class of 2029 admissions cycle delivered record-low acceptance rates at Caltech (2.57%), Columbia (4.29%), Vanderbilt (4.7%), Duke (4.8%), Penn (4.9%), and Johns Hopkins (5.14%).
+The top of the selectivity pyramid has only gotten more competitive.
+Likewise, tuition increases will proceed regardless of the cliff.

 US College Enrollment Decline – Enrollment Cliff (Continued)

 Enrollment declines do hurt revenue, though.
-Therefore, if enrollment continues to decline (as is almost certain), we will likely see schools scrambling to accommodate by:
+Therefore, as enrollment continues to decline at vulnerable schools, we will likely see institutions scrambling to accommodate by:

-• Cutting offerings (reducing the number of majors, eliminating certain programs or courses, etc.)
+• Cutting offerings (reducing the number of majors, eliminating certain programs or courses)

 • Continuing to raise tuition and fees

-• Increasing recruitment efforts among international students or other students who can/will pay full tuition
+• Increasing recruitment efforts among international students or other students who can pay full tuition, despite the current visa restrictions making this strategy harder

-In the meantime, despite the US college enrollment decline, data demonstrates that Americans continue to associate college education with social and financial mobility.
+In the meantime, despite the US college enrollment shifts, data demonstrates that Americans continue to associate college education with social and financial mobility.
 According to the U.S. Census Bureau’s educational attainment data, around 44% of Americans 25 and older hold some type of college degree.
-If, as predicted, enrollment numbers continue to decline in the future, it will remain true that a college degree is required for many types of careers, and adults with college degrees outearn, on average, those without college degrees.
+Adults with college degrees outearn, on average, those without college degrees, and that earnings gap has actually widened over the past decade despite all the public discussion about college value.

 Additional Articles of Interest